suyashnigam/ConditionalNeuralProcesses/README.md

 We try to implement **DeepMind's https://arxiv.org/abs/1807.01613 (Conditonal Neural Processes)**

-Furthermore, we wish to extend the present framework to incorporate Dirichlet Process as a substitute fpr the mentioned Gaussian Processes.
+Furthermore, we wish to extend the present framework to incorporate Dirichlet Process as a substitute for the mentioned Gaussian Processes.